juxor/afaq/markdown/secH4.md

 is libertarian as neither dominates (or they, as a couple, "dominate" each other as individuals - surely an abuse of the language, we hope you agree!).
 Each part of the organisation agrees to the decision.
-Do all these differences just mean that we have changed name of "authority" or has authority been abolished and liberty created?
+Do all these differences just mean that we have changed the name of "authority" or has authority been abolished and liberty created?
 This was the aim of Bakunin's terminology, namely to draw attention to the qualitative change that has occurred in the social relationships generated by the association of individuals when